akashacms/akashacms-theme-bootstrap/guide/index.html.md

 **NOTE** This release supplants an earlier package, `akashacms-theme-bootstrap`.
 That package supports Bootstrap 3, and has been marked as deprecated in the npm registry.

-We are preparing to merge Bootstrap v4 support to the mainstream of this module.
-[See Pull Request](https://github.com/akashacms/akashacms-theme-bootstrap/pull/2)

 The `bootstrap`, `popper.js` and `jquery` modules don't provide any Node.js functionality, but are a quick way to access the Bootstrap and jQuery libraries.
 All of them can be retrieved using the corresponding CDN URL's, if you prefer.

 Once added to `package.json` run: `npm install` to download the packages.